 Good neighbor.
 Leave a house key and itinerary with a neighbor, friend or relative.
 Be sure someone knows how to operate your alarm system, if you have one.
 You can also have someone bring in the mail and collect newspapers at regular intervals while you are away.

 The grass is greener.
 Arrange to have the yard and/or pool taken care of while you are away.
 If you have a regular service, make sure to call them before you leave to ensure they take care of things when you are gone.
 If you’re a DIYer, arrange to have a friend or neighbor take care of basic maintenance, at a minimum.

 Pets on board.
 If you have pets that need boarding, don't wait until the last minute to make those arrangements.
 It’s good idea to board your pets a day or two prior to departure and pick them up a day or two after your arrival home.

 Lock and load.
 Make sure to lock all doors and windows, including those in the garage, the basement and the attic.
 Be sure that all valuables are in a safe place, whether at home in a safe or in bank safety deposit box.

-Follow this simple pre-vacation checklist, and not only will you be more organized and less stressed before you leave, but you'll also enjoy your vacation more once you get there.
+Follow this simple pre-vacation checklist, and not only will you be more organized and less stressed before you leave, you'll enjoy your vacation more once you get there.